BitcoinDesign/Guide/guide/onboarding/funding-a-wallet.md

 ## Without Lightning services

 It is still possible to have great funding UX without Lightning services.
-Funding a wallet without Lightning services is a more manual and slow process.
-Meaning there is more room for error and confusion.
-However, with good design and clear communication at each step this can be avoided.
+Funding a wallet without Lightning services is a more manual and slow process, leaving more room for error and confusion.
+This can be avoided with good design and clear communication at each step.

 ### Overview